 There may be a circumstance where we have agreed to accept a child with full knowledge of his or her issues and have attempted to take all the necessary steps of making the experience successful, but find that we are unable to do so.
 For the good of this child and the camp community, the child may have to leave camp.

-Failure to respond thoroughly and accurately to any question on the Camper Profile or Health History, or to provide pertinent information about your child that impacts his/her behavior, may result in your child’s immediate dismissal from camp, at the sole discretion of the Camp Directors, without a refund of tuition paid.
+Failure to respond thoroughly and accurately to any question on the Camper Application, Camper Profile, or Health History, or to provide pertinent information about your child that impacts his/her behavior, may result in your child’s immediate dismissal from camp, at the sole discretion of the Camp Directors, without a refund of tuition paid.